jessecarl/jessecarl.github.io/_posts/2011-05-17-the-right-tool-for-the-job-part-4.md

 title: The Right Tool for the Job (Part IV)
 date: 2011-05-17 23:15:00
 img: /img/posts/decap.jpg
-exerpt: "This choice was really the first one I actually had to ruminate on.
+excerpt: "This choice was really the first one I actually had to ruminate on.
 Once I wrote down my highest priority criteria for database engine selection, I was able to come to a clear conclusion.
 Let me take you through the process."
 ---

 ##Database